sri-akshat/jarvis/README.md

 ### General agent (experimental)

-An interactive agent can automatically select tools (finance, medical, etc.) and use Mistral to craft an answer:
+An interactive agent can automatically select tools (finance, medical, etc.) and use Qwen 2.5 to craft an answer:

 ```sh
 python cli/agent_query.py \